TalkBank/batchalign/README.txt

   python3 batchalign.py input_folder empty_output_folder

-  The input folder will briefly populate with some supplemental files, before begin aligned.
+  The input folder will briefly populate with some supplemental files, before begining to be aligned.
 Aligned .cha files will be in the output directory specified, whereas aligned .textGrid (compressed form) will be in the original input folder.